 From the Valley to the High Places: A Journey and a Book

 Please welcome Mary Elizabeth Brown, our guest blogger today.
-Mary is a musician and writer who is currently working on a novel set during the Regency period.
+Mary is a musician and writer who is currently working on an historical novel.

 I found this little book hidden amongst the many big textbooks in the school’s tiny bookstore.
 My curiosity was immediately caught by the protagonist’s name Much Afraid.
 I instantly related to her because she was disabled.
 She was afraid that she would never know real love and be stuck in the Valley of Humiliation forever.